ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 It has been a long time since the last osu!weekly was released and luckily, we have something exciting to show you: osu!monthly!
 The new community news post format.

-6 years passed in which the community didn't have a regular post.
-Today, we're coming in with ***osu!monthly***, a bigger format.
+6 years have passed since the last community post of this type.
+Today, this changes with an all-to-familiar, but larger-in-scope version, dubbed: ***osu!monthly***.

 ## Word of the editors :